imavgg/compiler-optimize/README.md

 ## Compile Rust code to LLVM IR

-Compile the code with the following script, and you can find the LLVM IR file in `target/{debug|release}/deps/*.ll`
+Compile the source code with the following script, and you can find the LLVM IR file in `target/{debug|release}/deps/*.ll`

 ### debug mode